carlsonp/llm-find-jobs/README.md

 * Personas can be used to create tailored resumes or tweaked versions of skills for specific types of jobs.

+## Development

+The OpenSearch Dashboard can be accessed on [http://localhost:5601](http://localhost:5601) which is helpful in debugging the database.

 ## References

 * [https://github.com/joaomdmoura/crewAI-examples](https://github.com/joaomdmoura/crewAI-examples)